wely/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/2017-07-12_12_33_00.png)

 1. Verify the deployment of your bot by using the `Bot Framework Emulator`.
 You have to configure `ngrok` to connect to your Azure hosted bot.
-In the Log window click on the `Edit ngrok settings` message to open the settings dialog.
+In the Log section click on the `Edit ngrok settings` message to open the settings dialog.

     ![image](./media/2017-07-12_13_47_00.png)

 1. In the dialog select the `ngrok.exe` file you extracted to your Desktop in the first exercise and click `SAVE` to close the dialog.

 1. Enter the bot's HTTPS endpoint into the address bar of the Emulator.
 It should look similar to this: `https://citypowerbot20170712104043.azurewebsites.net/api/messages`.
 Also provide the `Microsoft App ID` and the `Microsoft App Password` you noted earlier.
 Then click `CONNECT`.
-Test your bot.
+Test your bot as before.

     ![image](./media/2017-07-12_13_46_00.png)